oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/base-kubernetes/SecuringTheRestEndpoint.md

 You could of course implement a TLS end point in your application as well, but then you have to implement your own certificate management.
 By taking the encryption all the way to the micro-service you'd also be limiting what you can do in terms of a Layer 7 firewall where you use an external service to inspect your data, for example to rate limit for specific endpoints, or dynamically add capabilities such as SQL Injection protection.

-Taking the encryption all the way to the micro-service does however reduce the chance that you will be subject to a attack by compromised network infrastructure (with modern clouds this is unlikely as the vendor can almost certainly do a better job at managing their infrastructure and detecting attacks than most end user organizations who will have a different focus.)
+Taking the encryption all the way to the micro-service does however reduce the chance that you will be subject to a attack by compromised network infrastructure (with modern clouds this is unlikely as the vendor can almost certainly do a better job at managing their infrastructure and detecting attacks than most end user organizations who will have a different focus).

 Taking encryption to the service also means that you are responsible for ensuring that your service meets the latest patches and updates.
 It mag be great to have the fine grained control, but with that comes the responsibility of monitoring the encryption libraries you've used for vulnerabilities and patching them to keep up to the latest versions.
 On that subject you should **never** write your own encryption unless you are an genuine expert, professionals are guaranteed to do a better job at that than you, and it's incredibly easily to make a mistake with encryption.